sastutorials/sastutorials.github.io/tutorials/macros.md

 run;
 ```

 To *close* the macro we need to specify another built-in macro called **%mend**.
 It is good practice to specify the name of the new macro next to *%mend* too, although not strictly necessary.
+Like so:

 ```
 %mend biomass_modif;